History of Huddersfield Town A.F.C.

 The history of Huddersfield Town A.F.C., an English football club based in Huddersfield, West Yorkshire, dates back to the club's formation in 1908.

-In 1926, Huddersfield became the first club to win three successive English League titles – a feat which only three other clubs have been able to match.
+In 1926, Huddersfield became the first club to win three successive English League titles – a feat which only four other clubs have been able to match.
 They also won the FA Cup in 1922 and have been runners-up on four other occasions.

 Formation and Liquidation (1908–1912)

 In 1908, the club was formed in the Albert Pub, Huddersfield and the Huddersfield Association Football Ground Co. was formed and, with capital of £500, set about purchasing the Leeds Road recreation fields.
 The stadium just started as a pitch but was still ready for their first game, which was a local semi-final.
 On 15 August 1908, Huddersfield Town Association Football Club was registered as a limited company.
 Fred Walker was appointed as the club's first manager.
 The stadium was opened on 2 September with a game against Bradford Park Avenue, which was also the club's first game, Huddersfield beat Bradford, 2–1 in front of a crowd of 1000.
 Their first match in a senior competition, came 3 days later (5 September), against South Shields Adelaide in which "salmon pink" shirts were worn.

 In 1910, Huddersfield tried to gain entry to The Football League.
 The club had invited the ubiquitous Archibald Leitch to completely reconstruct Leeds Road at an estimated cost of £6,000.
 The pitch was to be turned by 90 degrees and a 4000-seat stand was to be constructed, with a design which was similar to those of Chelsea, Fulham and Tottenham Hotspur.
 Terracing was also planned, to provide an overall capacity of 34,000.
 After the plans went through Huddersfield directors applied successfully to become members of the Football League and development of Leeds Road began immediately.

 The stadium was finished a year later and the club was granted Football League status.
 The stadium was officially opened on 2 September 1911 by The Football League president John McKenna.
 Not all was well with the club and the new ground, attendances sunk below 7,000 and the pitch had deteriorated.
 The club's directors attempted to sue Leitch but they had massive debt and in 1912 sank into liquidation.

 Town played on until 1915 when the League stopped during World War One.